Man charged following school shutdown

 PALMER, Mass.
-(AP) — A Massachusetts man is facing a series of charges related to the shutdown of several local schools.
+(AP) — A Massachusetts man who eluded police resulting in the lockdown of several schools has been hit with weapons charges.

 MassLive.com reports 31-year-old John Leo Girouard has been charged with several offenses, including two counts of armed assault in dwelling and assault with a dangerous weapon for allegedly assaulting a resident of Palmer with a knife.